Skip to main content

 First, create a PVC according to your cloud service provider's manual, for example:

-Assuming a PVC named ebs-pvc is already created under the same namespace as the mount pod (default to kube-system), use below example to use this PVC as cache directory for JuiceFS CSI Driver.
+Assuming a PVC named jfs-cache-pvc is already created in the same namespace as the Mount Pod (which defaults to kube-system), use the following example to set this PVC as the cache directory for JuiceFS CSI Driver.

 apiVersion: v1